 About Barbara

-Felix's solo exhibitions include Glorious Way She Moves at the Carver Cultural Center in 2021; Bailando con Mi Misma at Debra Benditz Studio Gallery in San Antonio in 2016, and Every Woman Venus Every Mother the Madonna in 1998 at Leeward Community College in Honolulu, HI.
-She has participated in group exhibitions at The McNay Museum; Blue Star Contemporary's Red Dot exhibition; City of San Antonio Plaza de Armas Gallery, and other gallery and many other gallery and institutional spaces throughout San Antonio and the state of Texas.
+Felix's Glorious Way She Moves body of work has been featured in solo exhibitions at the Carver Cultural Center, Sala Diaz and the Tobin Center for the Performing Arts in San Antonio, and The Spellerberg Projects in Lockhart, Texas.
+Other solo exhibitions include Bailando con Mi Misma at Debra Benditz Studio Gallery in San Antonio in 2016, and Every Woman Venus Every Mother the Madonna at Leeward Community College in Honolulu, HI in 1998.
+She has participated in group exhibitions at The McNay Museum; Blue Star Contemporary's Red Dot exhibition; City of San Antonio Plaza de Armas Gallery and many other galleries and institutional spaces throughout San Antonio and the state of Texas.

-Felix has also produced experimental stop motion animation and performance videos both as solo and collaborative projects, which have been featured at Luminaria San Antonio Arts Festival; Blue Star Contemporary and the Darmstädter Sezession - Projection/Projektion video exhibition in San Antonio and Germany; and other film festivals, symposiums, workshops and pop-up events throughout San Antonio and across the United States.
+Felix has also produced experimental stop motion animation and performance videos both as solo and collaborative projects, which have been featured at Luminaria San Antonio Arts Festival; Jumpstart Theater, The University of Texas and Palo Alto College in San Antonio, Boston Biennial and Dartmouth University in Massachusetts, Documented Humans Film Festival in New Orleans, The Contemporary at Blue Star's Darmstädter Sezession - Projection/Projektion video exhibition in San Antonio and Germany; and other film festivals, symposiums, workshops and pop-up events in San Antonio and across the United States.

-She has curated art and film for Black History Month 2022 at Slab Cinema Arthouse, and three exhibitions for GAGA at the Santikos Bijou Theater Gallery from 2016 - 2019.
-Felix will retire from full time in-house corporate graphic designer in early March 2022 to pursue her artistic passions full time.
+Felix retired from full time in-house corporate graphic designer in early March 2022 to pursue her artistic passions full time.
 Her goal is to combine traditional and digital media with her love of dance and the figure, to explore racial identity, relationships, gender, and social justice issues, through both solo work and collaborative opportunities.